wp-plugins/threewp-broadcast/readme.txt

 * <a title="Permalinks Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/permalinks-broadcast-plugin/">Permalinks</a> provides more precise control of permalinks for both parents and children.
 * <a title="Protect Child Properties Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/protect-child-properties-broadcast-plugin/">Protect Child Properties</a> prevent various properties of child posts from being overwritten.
 * <a title="Redirect All Children Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/redirect-all-children-broadcast-plugin/">Redirect All Children</a> redirects single post views from visitors of child posts to the parent post.
+* <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/update-attachments-broadcast-plugin/">Update Attachments</a> updates existing attachments by copying over the files to the child blogs.
 * <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/thumbnail-sizes-broadcast-plugin/">Thumbnail Sizes</a> allows for different additional thumbnail sizes on a per-blog basis.
 * <a title="User &amp; Blog Settings Post Broadcast plugin" href="https://plainviewplugins.com/threewp-broadcast-premium-pack/user-blog-settings-post-broadcast-plugin/">User &amp; Blog Settings Post</a> uses the modifications from the UBS plugin to broadcast posts with one click.